Customers who are looking for the best products and services near them want to find the answer fast through the Internet.

 For the different types of keyword research queries, search engines understand that what the user is looking for are business suggestions or lists of businesses based on location.
 And that is why Google also offers local search results.

 With Google search engine, when you do a local search, you would typically see a local 3-pack which is a list of three local results.
 The local 3 pack is the most coveted position by any business in local searches.
-There’s a big advantage when your business appears in the local-3 pack.
+There’s a big advantage when your business appears in the Google snack pack.
 First, your potential customers can easily see your profile photo, the services you offer, your review rating, your address, and the link to your website.
 That is free advertising that could potentially help your business find more customers.

 When it comes to local SEO, what’s important is for your business to show up for nearby search queries that are relevant to your type of business.
 And that is precisely why local SEO is important.